Signature of a Cosmic String Wake at $z=3$: Analysis

-There are $10$ outliers with $S>532$ for the histogram without wakes and $833$ outliers for the histograms with wakes.
-We choose $S_t=532$ as a threshold that indicates the wake presence.
-In principle, we could have chosen a higher threshold, such as $S=590$, where there is just one outlier for the histogram without wake and we would obtain better results (because the probability of finding such an outlier would be much smaller).
-But we want to construct our statistics based not in only one point, which could lead to a non-robust result.
-Therefore if in a pure $\Lambda CDM$ universe a random set of 32 dark matter maps of $(4Mpc/h)^2$ with resolution of $1024^2$ at redshift $z=3$ is taken in the sky, the probability of it to have $S>532$ is $p_{nw}\approx 10/3840=0.0026$.
-We would naively expect that the probability of finding a similar $S>532$ dark matter maps for a universe with wakes would be $\approx 833/3840=0.2169$, but that is not true, since not every map of this kind will intercept a wake.
-With the simplest (and most conservative) assumption that in a $\Lambda CDM$ plus cosmic string universe there is just one long string per Hubble volume, we would expect that only a fraction of about $1/24=4Mpc/95Mpc$ of the boxes ($95Mpc$ corresponds to the comoving Hubble radius at wake formation) would contain a wake, so we have to multiply the previous probability estimation by this factor.
-Therefore the expected probability of finding a similar $S>532$ dark matter map would be $p_w \approx 0.2169*(1/24)=0.0090$, which is $3.4$ higher than in the no wake case.
+We notice that there is one slice from the no-wake samples with $S>198$ and $113$ of such outliers for the simulations with wakes.
+In the following analysis, we will take the threshold $S_{th}=198$ as an indication of the wake presence.
+Therefore if in a pure $\Lambda CDM$ universe a stack set of 32 dark matter maps of $(4Mpc/h)^2$ with a resolution of $512^2$ at redshift $z=3$ is taken in the sky, the probability of it to have $S>198$ is $p_{nw}\approx 1/960=0.001$.
+We would naively expect that the probability of finding a similar $S>198$ dark matter volume for a universe with wakes would be $\approx 113/960=0.118$, but that is not true, since not every map of this kind will intercept a wake.
+With the assumption that in a $\Lambda CDM$ plus cosmic string universe there is one long string per Hubble volume, we would expect that only a fraction of about $1/24$ of the boxes \footnote{$1/24$ is the chance that a $4Mpc/h$ cube (such as the one considered in this study) will intercept one of a set of large, planar wakes about $95 Mpc/h$ apart (the Hubble radius at wake formation), corresponding one wake per comoving Hubble radius at wake formation.} would contain a wake, so we have to multiply the previous probability estimation by this factor.
+Therefore the expected probability of finding a similar $S>198$ dark matter map would be $p_w \approx 0.118\times (1/24)=0.0049$, which is $\approx 5$ times higher than the no wake case.